Skip to content

 LGSCO - Local Government Social Care Ombudsman

-They were first used as a tool for helping disabled children to integrate into mainstream schools, but they are now used more widely in person-centred planning with children and adults.
+It was first used as a tool for helping disabled children to integrate into mainstream schools.
+It is used more widely in person-centred planning with children and adults.

 Means-tested contribution

-If the council assesses your needs and finds you are entitled to care and support, it will then carry out a financial assessment.
+If the council assesses your needs and finds you are entitled to care and support.
+We will then carry out a financial assessment.
 This is to work out how much you can afford to pay for the services you receive.
 The amount you pay is your means-tested contribution, based on how much money you have.
+Visit our Paying for Care page for more information.

 MCA - Mental Capacity Act

-The law that is designed to protect people who are unable to make decisions about their own care and support, property or finances, because of a mental health condition, learning disability, brain injury or illness.
+The law that is designed to protect people who are unable to make decisions about their own care and support, property or finances.
+This is due to a mental health condition, learning disability, dementia, brain injury or illness.
 ‘Mental capacity’ is the ability to make decisions for yourself.
 The law says that people may lose the right to make decisions if this is in their best interests.
-Deprivation of Liberty Safeguards are included in the law, to make sure that people are treated fairly.
+Deprivation of Liberty Safeguards (DoLS) are included in the law, to make sure that people are treated fairly.
+Visit our DoLS page for more information

 Minimum income guarantee